alexaharti/website-design-sample/README.md

   It includes all the downloaded fonts used for building this design
   ### images folder:
   This folder keeps all the images used on this website design.
 They can be replaced according to company's needs.
+  ### index.html file:
+  It is a text-based document that contains the structure and content of a web page.
+The HTML file provides instructions to the web browser on how to display the web page to the visitors.